SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/basic/README.md

 This example creates a [slurm_cluster](../../../../modules/slurm_cluster/) in cloud mode.
 It highly configurable through tfvars.

-All other components required to support the slurm cluster are not created: VPC;
+All other components required to support the Slurm cluster are not created: VPC;
 subnetwork; firewall rules; service accounts.

 ## Usage